 - are pregnant or nursing

-Some people may react poorly to baking soda, so it is recommended to test the effects on a small patch of skin at least 24 hours before taking a baking soda bath.
+Some people may have a skin reaction to baking soda.
+It is best for a person to test the effects on a small patch of skin before taking a baking soda bath.

-There are many other natural ingredients people can use in a detox bath, including:
+People can use many other natural ingredients in a detox bath, including:

 Baking soda is sometimes added to salt baths to help support their effects, but it is important to discuss this with a healthcare professional first.

 As well as in a bath, people can also use baking soda for:

 As with any treatment, it is imperative for a person to talk with a doctor before using baking soda baths to treat an underlying health condition.